Constructive proofs of existence and stability of solitary waves in the Whitham and capillary-gravity Whitham equations: Introduction

-Our investigation of solitary waves is then achieved by studying the zeros of $\mathbb{F}$ vanishing at infinity.
-In particular, smooth solutions to \eqref{eq : whitham stationary} are equivalently zeros of $\mathbb{F}$ (cf. Proposition \ref{prop : regularity of the solution}).

-Constructively proving the existence of solutions to nonlocal equations is in general a very challenging, if not impossible, task.
+Constructively proving the existence of solutions to nonlocal equations is in general {a very complex task}.
 As we will present later on, non-constructive existence results are numerous, but only a few provide quantitative results about the solution itself (e.g. its shape, its amplitude, its symmetry, etc).
 This difficulty arises from the fact that solutions live in an infinite-dimensional function space and the position of the solution in this function space is usually unknown.
-From that aspect, computer-assisted proofs (CAPs) have become a natural tool to prove constructively the existence of solutions to nonlinear equations.
-In particular, CAPs allowed to tackle numerous PDE problems, whether on bounded or unbounded domains.
-We refer the interested reader to the following review papers \cite{nakao_numerical, gomez_cap, jb_rigorous_dynmamics, koch_computer_assisted} and the book \cite{plum_numerical_verif} for additional details.
-We want to emphasize the work by Enciso et al. in \cite{javier_convexity_highest} where a constructive proof of existence of a cusped periodic wave was obtained in the Whitham equation ($T=0$).
+From that aspect, computer-assisted proofs (CAPs) have become a natural tool to prove constructively the existence of solutions to nonlinear equations. { Indeed, computer-aided techniques have displayed their potential through a wide variety of results, including the Feigenbaum conjectures \cite{MR648529}, the existence of chaos and global attractor in the Lorenz equations \cite{MR1276767,MR1701385,MR1870856}, Wright's conjecture \cite{MR3779642}, chaos in the Kuramoto-Sivashinsky PDE \cite{MR4113209}, blowup in 3D Euler \cite{blowup_3D_Euler} and imploding solutions for 3D compressible fluids \cite{imploding_sols_3D_fluids}.} We refer the interested reader to the following review papers \cite{nakao_numerical, gomez_cap, jb_rigorous_dynmamics, koch_computer_assisted} and the book \cite{plum_numerical_verif} for additional details.
+We want to emphasize the work by Enciso et al. in \cite{javier_convexity_highest} where a constructive proof of existence of a cusped periodic wave was obtained in the WE .
 The authors successfully demonstrated the convex profile of the periodic wave, resolving the conjecture proposed by Ehrnstr\"om and Wahlén in \cite{EHRNSTROM2019on_whitham_conjecture}.
-The proof is computer-assisted and relies on the approximation of the solution by a mix of Clausen functions (which allows to approximate precisely the cusp) and Fourier series.
+The proof is computer-assisted and relies on the approximation of the solution by a mix of Clausen functions (which allows to approximate precisely the cusp) and Fourier series. {Note that the exact leading-order asymptotic behavior of the cusped solution was recently established analytically in \cite{cusped_behavior_ehsnstrom}}.

 To lay the groundwork for subsequent discussions in this paper, we provide a brief overview of existing techniques and their applications to \eqref{eq : whitham stationary}.
 In particular, we distinguish two categories of methods : those relying on the concentration-compactness method and the ones arising from perturbation or bifurcation arguments.